 Water conservation is closely related to energy conservation.
 More than half the electricity used by the City for its operations is to pump, treat, and move drinking water.
 Learn more about the City's water conservation program, including free technical assistance, rebates, and incentives.

 Renewable energy may be the right choice for buildings once they have achieved high levels of energy efficiency.
 Solar, wind, geothermal, wave, biomass, and small-scale hydro are considered renewable energy resources in Oregon.
-With an abundance of these resources, it makes sense to capitalize on them when possible.
-Up front investment in renewables will pay "dividends" for many years to come, particularly in light of rising energy costs, unpredictable energy markets, and political instability
+The best resource for information on investing in renewable energy generation at home, or for efficiency upgrade incentives is the Energy Trust of Oregon.

 Climate Change and Greenhouse Gas Emissions